biocypher/biochatter-paper/manuscript.md

 Secondly, we aim to preferentially support open-source LLMs to facilitate more transparency in their application and increase data privacy by being able to run a model locally on dedicated hardware and end-user devices [@doi:10.1038/d41586-023-01295-4].
 By building on LangChain [@langchain], we support dozens of LLM providers, such as the Xorbits Inference and Hugging Face APIs [@{https://github.com/xorbitsai/inference}], which can be used to query any of the more than 100 000 open-source models on Hugging Face Hub [@{https://huggingface.co/docs/hub/index}], for instance those on its LLM leaderboard [@{https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard}].
 Although OpenAI’s models currently vastly outperform any alternatives in terms of both LLM performance and API convenience, we expect many open-source developments in this area in the future [@biollmbench].
-Therefore, we support plug-and-play exchange of models to enhance biomedical AI-readiness, and we implement a bespoke benchmarking framework for the biomedical application of LLMs.
+Therefore, we support plug-and-play exchange of models to enhance biomedical AI readiness, and we implement a bespoke benchmarking framework for the biomedical application of LLMs.

 ### Prompt Engineering

 An essential property of LLMs is their sensitivity to the prompt, i.e., the initial input that guides the model towards a specific task or behaviour.
-Prompt engineering is an emerging discipline of practical AI, and as such there are no established best practices [@doi:10.48550/arXiv.2302.11382;@doi:10.48550/arXiv.2312.16171].
+Prompt engineering is an emerging discipline of practical AI, and as such, there are no established best practices [@doi:10.48550/arXiv.2302.11382;@doi:10.48550/arXiv.2312.16171].
 Current approaches are mostly trial-and-error-based manual engineering, which is not reproducible and changes with every new model [@biollmbench].
 To address this issue, we include a prompt engineering framework in BioChatter that allows the preservation of prompt sets for specific tasks, which can be shared and reused by the community.
-In addition, to facilitate the scaling of prompt engineering, we integrate this framework in the benchmarking pipeline, which allows the automated evaluation of prompt sets as new models are published.
+In addition, to facilitate the scaling of prompt engineering, we integrate this framework into the benchmarking pipeline, which allows the automated evaluation of prompt sets as new models are published.

 ### Benchmarking